 It was actually pretty easy to make.
-I’ll take you through the steps here.
+Here’s how:

-So the first thing I did was spray paint it with a paint+primer combo.
-I used Rust-oleum Universal Metallic spray paint in oil-rubbed bronze.
+So the first thing I did was clean it, then spray paint it with a paint+primer combo.
+I used Rust-Oleum Universal Metallic spray paint in oil-rubbed bronze.

-For a place for the lamp, I removed the top part of the tripod – where the camera would have been attached.
+To install the lamp kit, I removed the top part of the tripod – where the camera would have been attached.
 Then I was ready to install the kit.

 For the lamp kit, the “nipple” (the piece the cord goes through and to which the socket attaches) was bigger than the hole in the top of the tripod.
-So, back to Home Depot I went for a drill bit.
+So, back to the hardware store I went for a drill bit.
 I drilled the hole a bit larger so the nipple would fit:

 Now comes the second hardest part: figuring out the instructions to the lamp kit.
 They aren’t clear, by any stretch of the imagination.
 Also, you need to know how to tie an “underwriter’s knot,” which I googled to understand how to do it.
-There are videos.
+There are videos, like this one.

 What in the world did we do before Google?